 What to Expect After Surgery

-Recovering from body contouring surgery requires preparation prior to the surgery and diligently following the postoperative instructions Dr. Bidic provides.
+Recovering from body contouring surgery requires preparation prior to the surgery and diligently following the postoperative instructions the doctor provides.
 The duration of the healing process depends on the extent of surgery involved.
 For example, a patient who undergoes multiple body contouring procedures, such as a tummy tuck with upper arm and breast lifts, may need to remain in the hospital for a couple of days after the procedure.